 Busch Gardens Tampa is a fantastic park to visit as not only are their coasters really badass, but the park is also really well themed and is really nice.
 So even if you don't like the big rollercoasters like Kumba and Montu, you can still have a great time.
 The park is also a zoo as there are many animals around the park.
 As well as that, there are many flat rides, water rides, and other general rides for everyone to do.
 In fact, when I was there, they were constructing a new area called Jungala.
-From what I've heard, It's an awesome addition to the park.
+And that was over 10 years ago!
+They've also added several new coasters, such as Cheetah Hunt, Falcons Fury, Tigris, and Iron Gwazi since my last visit.
+Which....all look really good.
+Especially Iron Gwazi *drool*.
 The staff were very friendly when I was there, the operations were good for the most part, and you never feel that the park is cramped.
 Just walking around Busch Gardens Africa is a good workout.
-Since I last visited, Busch was bought out by InBev and they sold the Busch Parks to Blackstone.
+Since I last visited (which was way too long ago), Busch was bought out by InBev and they sold the Busch Parks to Blackstone.
 I personally am glad that the parks are now with Blackstone as I highly doubt InBev had any intrest in the parks at all and Blackstone is doing a good job retaining all the quality that is found in a Busch Park.
 In fact, the only thing that changed is that you can't get free beer samples anymore.
 If you are ever taking a trip to Orlando, I would HIGHLY recommend going out of the way to get to Busch Gardens Tampa.
 It is totally worth it.

 During my visit to Busch Gardens Tampa, I did not ride very many flat rides.
-The only flat ride I rode during my visit to Busch Gardens Africa was Phoinex.
-And let me tell you this, THIS RIDE SUCKS!!!!!!
+The only flat ride I rode during my visit to Busch Gardens Tampa was Phoinex.
+And let me tell you this, THIS RIDE SUCKS!!!
 Phoinex is one of those looping pirate ships.
 But let me tell you a little something about the Phoinex Model.
 It brings EXCRUTIATING PAIN on your balls!!
 (It's MUCH worse than any Top Spin).
 And if you manage to spare your balls, then it'll just hurt your chest.
 You can't win on this ride.
-Besides, if I wanted to go on a good inverting ride, I'll go on the Feet Dangling Model they have at Six Flags Discovory Kingdom and at Kennywood.
+Besides, if I wanted to go on a good inverting ride, I'll go on the feet dangling Model they have at Six Flags Discovory Kingdom and at Kennywood.
 That's unfortunetly, the only flat ride I rode at Busch Gardens Tampa.
-But the park does have many other flat rides.
+However, since my last visit, they added a certain ride that even though it didn't exist when I last visited, I can't not talk about it.
+Falcon's Fury.
+This is the parks drop tower, and it's...an intersting drop tower.
+It's a vertical drop tower.
+Meaning that this ride just flat out tilts you 90 degrees, and then drops you.
+And considering how much I love the tilting drop towers such as Acrophobia @ Six Flags Over Georgia and High Fall @ Movie Park Germany, just flat out tilting you 90 degrees is...HOLY SH*T!!!
+I can't wait to ride this when I go back. *Sigh* Back to the parks other flat rides.
 They've got some sort of weird flat ride called Sandstorm that I think is like a scrambler in the air.
 But whatever it is, Cody claims that it's an awesome ride.
 One of the rides that opened up in Jungala was a super frog hopper, and those are usually cool.
 While Busch Gardens Tampa lacks in the flat ride department, it's no big deal.
 Most parks lack in the flat ride departmemt.

 While I never rode any water rides at Busch Gardens Tampa, I did see them in action.
 They've got a log ride called Stanley Falls.
 From viewing it, it seems like an ordinary log flume.
 But at least you'd be on an ordinary log flume with an awesome view and setting.
-They've got a Shoot the Chutes ride called Tanganyika Tidal Wave.
-This seems like an ordinary Tidal Wave Ride, but before you go down the drop, you've got a dark ride like part that I think resembles Jungle Cruise.
-Then they've got a river rapids ride called Congo River Rapids.
+They've also got a river rapids ride called Congo River Rapids.
 When I was there, it wasn't even open, so I wouldn't have been able to ride it, even if I wanted to.
 And that's all the water rides at Busch Gardens Tampa.
 Sounds like enough to cool one off from the hot Florida Sun.

 Theming and Other Attractions

 Here are the reviews of all the other stuff at Busch Gardens Tampa.
 Well first off, the park is LOADED with theming.
 Every area in the park is well themed and they don't have any dry spots.
 As for other attractions, the park doubles as a zoo.
 So you can see all sorts of animals while at the park.
 They have this one attraction called Edge of Africa where you can visit many animal exibits.
 At the Jambo Junction, you can feed the animals and interact with them.
 They have some bird gardens, a place to get up close look with monkeys and chimpanzees.
 Even their new area Jungala is filled with animals.
 As well as Animals, Jungala also includes some rope bridges, nets, and even a zipline.
 And of course, the frog hopper.
-As well as all this stuff with animals, there are many shows at Busch Gardens Africa which I'm assuming are of very good quality and are very entertaining.
-And I think they also own a water park called Adventure Island that's right across the street, so as you can tell, there is alot to do at Busch Gardens Africa.
+As well as all this stuff with animals, there are many shows at Busch Gardens Tampa which I'm assuming are of very good quality and are very entertaining.
+So as you can tell, there is alot to do at Busch Gardens Tampa.

 *Are there kiddy coaster restrictions? - Unknown as Busch Gardens Tampa didn't have a kiddy coaster when I went.